 Address: Queen Mary consists of four campuses across central and east London.
 The largest of these campuses is at Mile End, in the old East End of London.
-Three other campuses are based at West Smithfield, Whitechapel and Charterhouse Square (plus the Centre for Commercial Law Studies is housed in Lincoln's Inn Fields - the heart of 'legal London').
+Three other campuses are based at West Smithfield, Whitechapel and Charterhouse Square and the Centre for Commercial Law Studies is housed in Lincoln's Inn Fields - the heart of 'legal London'.

 Ambience: Deeply urban and very London.
 Set in the multicultural melting pot of the East End, it's close to Brick Lane with good links into the city.

-Vital statistics: Queen Mary is one of the leading colleges in the federal University of London, with 16,000 undergraduate and postgraduate students, and an academic and support staff of around 3,000.
-Its reputation sparkles thanks to high-profile professors such as Prof. Lisa Jardine, from the school of English and drama, who won the Times Higher Education Supplement's Lifetime Achievement Award in 2006 and Prof. Peter Hennessy, from the department of history, who won the same award in 2008.
+Vital statistics: Queen Mary is one of the leading colleges in the federal University of London, with 17,000 undergraduate and postgraduate students, and an academic and support staff of around 3,000.
+One of 24 Russell Group universities dedicated to the highest levels of academic excellence in teaching and research.

-Added value: Queen Mary has invested over £200m in new facilities in the last six years.
+Added value: Queen Mary has invested over £250m in new facilities across all five campuses in the last six years.
 A new medical school building - the Blizard - was opened on the Whitechapel Campus in 2005, while developments at the Mile End campus include a new biochemistry building.
 Also at Mile End, the award-winning Westfield Student Village boasts 2,000 study bedrooms, a café-bar, launderette, restaurant and bank, plus a new £6m gym and fitness centre, opened in September 2008.

 Glittering alumni: Graham Chapman, late Monty Python member; writer Malcolm Bradbury; Lord Robert Winston; Professor Sir Michael Lyons, the first chairman of the BBC Trust; Ruth Prawer Jhabvala CBE, Oscar and BAFTA Award-winning screenwriter, who received the 1975 Man Booker prize for her novel Heat and Dust; Bruce Dickinson, lead singer of Iron Maiden; The Rt Hon Peter Hain MP, shadow Welsh secretary; Sarah Waters, award-winning author of Tipping the Velvet and The Night Watch.